-TikTok user Gem’s bio reads “the revolution will be TikTok’d”—and they’re certainly not alone in that belief or intention given that TikTok activism is, well, a thing.
+TikTok activism has become a thing.
 Recently, a number of TikTok users claimed to register for tickets to President Donald Trump‘s rally in Tulsa, Oklahoma, without having any intention to attend.
 The effect was a silent protest of sorts, with the rally attendance numbers falling dramatically shorter than what was predicted.

 Furthermore, the #BlackLivesMatter hashtag on TikTok has garnered more than 12 billion views, and many users of the social media platform have deemed the short vide clips it supports their medium of choice for striking effective change.
 Which, as a reminder, can take shape in a number of ways, including disrupting, storytelling, and guiding.

-Gem and a host of other Black Lives Matter activists are leading the charge of using TikTok as a medium for striking change, and allies to the Black community would benefit from following them, stat.
+A host of Black Lives Matter activists are leading the charge of using TikTok as a medium for striking change, and allies to the Black community would benefit from following them, stat.
 Take note of what each of the following five TikTok activists has to say about issues like defunding the police, shadowbanning on TikTok, and white fragility.
 Then use your own voice to amplify their worthy messages conveyed via TikTok activism.

 @joyoladokunwelcome to my america, y’all. ##fyp ##blackmusic ##dance♬ original sound – joyoladokun